civic-app/civic-app/README.md

 ## Environment Variables

 You can configure some of Create React Native App's behavior using environment variables.
+For example, the variable `__DEV__` is set to `true` when developing and `false` in production.
+Configuration specified in `app.json` can be accessed in code via `Expo.Constants.manifest`.

 ### Configuring Packager IP Address